ineiti/aztec-packages/docs/docs/developers/docs/aztec-js/how_to_connect_to_local_network.md

 ### Get test accounts

-The sandbox has some accounts pre-funded with fee-juice to pay for gas.
+The local network has some accounts pre-funded with fee-juice to pay for gas.
 You can import them and create accounts:

 ```typescript
 import { getInitialTestAccountsData } from "@aztec/accounts/testing";